cynamonia/portfolio/README.md

 From the beginning of my master's studies I see my future in IT.
 Initially, I was planning to develop my skills on the UX/UI path.
 During the first year of my master's studies, I designed a mobile application in Figma.
 I added its initial outline to the My projects section.

 However, when I explored the issues of testing and QA work, I decided that this is the field I want to develop.
-So far I written test cases in Google Docs and also in Gherkin of [RespolHPL e-commerce](https://respolhpl-sklep.pl).
+So far I written test cases in Gherkin of [RespolHPL e-commerce](https://respolhpl-sklep.pl).
 I made the report of bugs on Jira and I written the test plan and test report in Google Docs.
 I made basic API automation tests in Postman.
 I study a book: "Certyfikowany tester ISTQB.
 Poziom podstawowy" by Adam Roman and Lucjan Stapp.
 Also I'm currently taking a PostgreSQL course on Udemy.
 # Tools 🛠
 - Postman
 - PostgreSQL